brightcove/brightcove-player-sdk-ios/TVPlayer.md

 The other view is the **controls fading view**, `controlsFadingView`.
 This view is shown on-demand and hidden after a set period by a timer.

-The **settings view**, `settingsView`, type `BCOVTVSettingsView`, is a subview of the controls static view.
-The settings view contains the top tab bar view, which is moved on/off screen as needed.
-The top tab bar item manages tab bar item views (`BCOVTVTabBarItemView`) which are also added to this view.
-These are the views that present the **Info**, **Subtitles**, and **Sound** panels.

 The **controls view**, `controlsView`, type `BCOVTVControlsView`, is a subview of the controls fading view.
-The controls view contains the progress view and its related labels.
+The controls view contains the progress view and its related labels and the Subtitles and Audio buttons.
+The controls view is also responsible for displaying the `BCOVTVInfoViewController` view controller and the views from `customInfoViewControllers`.
 All of these controls are shown and hidden together, and generally remain in the same location.

 ## Siri Remote and Gestures